space2pacman/elpy/README.md

 | **`event`** | `<String>` |
 | **`callback`** | `<Function>` |

-> Add an event listener.
+> Listen to the object event.

 ```js
 player.on('eventName', () => {